MosesMendoza/puppetmaster-puma/README.md

 The puppet master is now running behind puma and nginx!

 Exercises left to the reader:
 You definitely don't want to run this setup in production as-is.
-First, I have not evaluated the security of this configuration in any way other than being certain its not very secure:)  Second, puma does not have any sort of process supervisor built in, so you're going to want to set up process management for puma, e.g. using something like [god](http://rubygems.org/gems/god) and service management, perhaps with [jungle](https://github.com/puma/puma/tree/master/tools/jungle).
+First, I have not evaluated the security of this configuration in any way other than being certain it is not very secure:)  Second, puma does not have any sort of process supervisor built in, so you're going to want to set up process management for puma, e.g. using something like [god](http://rubygems.org/gems/god) and service management, perhaps with [jungle](https://github.com/puma/puma/tree/master/tools/jungle).